IDV-FelixLemke/codechallenge_snakebattle/readme.md

         - If there is no possible move, well, then we are screwed up (just return and face death in the eye).
     - Then, with helper method *shortestWayToFood*, we find the move, which brings us closer to the food target.
         - This method returns the global direction, so up ("U"), down ("D"), left ("L") and right ("R").
-    - We then convert the global direction into a command for the snake using *weWantToGo*, which is acutally an array.
+    - We then convert the global direction into a command for the snake using *weWantToGo*, which is actually an array.
         - Example 1: we are going right, but want to go up: then the command will be "turn left" ("L").
         - Example 2: we are going right, but want to go left: then the command will be "turn left" ("L") or "turn right" ("R"), since for are u-turn we can go either way.
     - With the list of command we want to execute, we remove those commands which are not possible (see second step).